jamesheald/COIN/README.md

 The COIN (COntextual INference) model is a principled Bayesian model of learning a motor repertoire in which separate memories are stored for different contexts.
 Each memory stores information learned about the dynamical and sensory properties of the environment associated with the corresponding context.

+The model implemented here is described in detail in a recent [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.11.23.394320v1) submission by James Heald, Máté Lengyel and Daniel Wolpert.

 ## Dependencies

 The COIN model requires installation of the following packages, which improve the efficiency of the code: